rosario-riccio/MediStormSeeker/README.md

 you type this command "db.UserCollection.createIndex( { "username": 1 }, { unique: true } )"
 10. It's necessary to insert the first admin by mongo's shell: for example you could type this command --> db.UserCollection.insert({"name":"YOUR_NAME","surname":"YOUR_SURNAME","username":"YOUR_USERNAME","password":"YOUR_PASSWORD","role":"ADMIN"})
+11. You must insert your secret key in views.py --> app.secret_key = 'Your_secret_string'
-11. flask run --host 0.0.0.0  --port 5555
+12. flask run --host 0.0.0.0  --port 5555

-- If you wanted to remove "Uniparthenope" logo you would set flag = false in view.py in function index
+13. If you wanted to remove "Uniparthenope" logo you would set flag = false in view.py in function index